Outdoor activities with a healthy dose of curiosity, brought to you by Laure Latham

 When Kamp Grizzly, a Portland advertising agency, contacted me to be involved in a video production in the Bay Area, I thought “oh well, it’ll be 10 seconds in a small clip on kids and nature.”
 Out of curiosity I emailed back and received an offer to be part of a video product for Keen footwear.
 Keen Footwear, as in all the Keen shoes that kids wear in California and all the Keen shoes my friends wear summer and winter.
 I was thrilled beyond belief and loved that Frog Mom characterized the lifestyle Keen loves to embrace.
 Sweet!
 Several weeks after that first email, 4 guys knocked on my door and followed my family a whole day from Pacifica to San Francisco to Oakland.
 It was great fun and now I get to tell you how it’s like to be part of a KEEN ad for hiking shoes.

-If you just can’t wait, you can just watch the video here: Keen Ambler
+You can watch the video here: Keen Ambler

 Casual outdoors.
 Lightweight shoe.
 Hybrid lifestyle.
 Those were the six words that defined the shoot and resulting video.
 My family and I were going to walk in a new shoe called the Ambler (my video shows when you click on “Video” on the Keen Footwear page), a lightweight shoe meant for families on the move who live in the city and are active outdoors.
 No doubt we were that kind of a family, spending weekdays in San Francisco and weekends in the mountains or on the coast.
 But before I showed off my French accent on screen, we had to agree on a few things with Keen.